 Educational Telecommunications Association

-reason for existing is to connect public television
+reason for existing has been to connect public television people

 NETA's history: 1997 - present

 NETA's members are public broadcasters: 94 of them,